Accessing eDofE Mapping:

 Saving your map and your route

 It is important that you regularly save any changes to your map so that you don’t lose any changes that you made.
 You can save changes to the route that you have created in the map view by using the ‘Save’ icon on the toolbar.
-This will open a save pane on the left-hand side of the screen and you need to click on ‘Save’.

 To print your map and route card select ‘Print’ from the mapping toolbar.
 This will bring up the print pane on the left-hand side of the screen along with an overview of the area to be printed.
 You have several different print options to choose i.e. Map or route card Only, Map with checkpoints and page orientation.